radical-squared/aquatemp/README.md

 Please attach also diagnostic details of the integration, available in:
 Settings -> Devices & Services -> Aqua Temp -> 3 dots menu -> Download diagnostics

+### Data from mobile app

+If mapping for your device are incorrect, please follow the steps below before reporting an issue:

+1. Install on your mobile device packet sniffer (I'm using for Android - NetCapture)
+2. Activate the packet sniffer just for the app
+3. Open the app
+4. Login
+5. Open relevant device
+6. Open menu
+7. Click on `Parameter Settings`
+8. First cycle, use password for user parameters, code: `022`
+9. Take screenshot of each screen (letter)
+10. Repeat steps 8 & 9 with code `066` - factory parameters
+11. Open packet sniffer app and extract requests (and responses) of `login`, `deviceList`, `getDataByCode`

+Attach the following details to issue:

+- Mobile App name and version
+- Attach screenshots and logs as zip file or link for download
+- Attach diagnostic details from HA integration

 ## Discord